 Who are the Trainers?

 Catherine Conner has been a mediation and collaborative practice trainer since 2004.
 She is a frequent presenter at collaborative conferences and family law workshops.
 She authored Collaborative Practice Materials with Steven Neustadter and Margaret Anderson.
 Catherine Conner’s private practice focuses on family law alternate dispute resolution, including mediation, collaborative practice, and private judging.
-She graduated from the University of California, Boalt Hall in 1982 and is a founding partner of Conner, Lawrence, Rodney, Olhiser & Barrett, LLP.
+She graduated from the UC Berkeley School of Law, Boalt Hall in 1982 and is a founding partner of Conner, Lawrence, Rodney, Olhiser & Barrett, LLP.
 In 1992, Catherine became a Certified Family Law Specialist.
 She has been honored as the recipient of the Rex Sater Award for Excellence in Family Law, the Eureka award by Collaborative Practice California and was the 2018 honoree for Careers of Distinction.
 She was on the Board of Directors of the International Academy of Collaborative Professionals from 2007-2014 and served as the President in 2013.

 Registration and program schedule